G4BR1EL0/MovieSocial/README.md

 `docker compose up`

-Finally in a diferent console go to `/react-module` folder and run
+Finally in a different console go to `/react-module` folder and run

 `npm start`